v1psta/atst/README.md

 If you want to automatically load the virtual environment whenever you enter the project directory, take a look at [direnv](https://direnv.net/).
 An `.envrc` file is included in this repository.  direnv will activate and deactivate virtualenvs for you when you enter and leave the directory.

+## Configuration

+A sample configuration is included in atst.ini.example.

+    cp atst.ini.example atst.ini

+Be sure to modify it and change the 'secret' key.

+`script/config` (called by script/setup) will provide a default configuration.

 ## Running (development)

 To start the app and watch for changes: